OpenLiveWriter/OpenLiveWriter/docs/MAC-VIABILITY-ASSESSMENT.md

 > bakes, and re-embeds as a PNG data-URI via the bridge's
 > `replaceSelectedImageSrc` (size keep/swap/set, CSS transform cleared).
 > Tilt/watermark/contrast/recolor galleries stay disabled by design.
+> **Status addendum 6 (2026-07-26, same branch):** the rest of the feasible
+> P1-2 pixel surface is **addressed**: text watermark (dialog: text, px size,
+> opacity, five anchor positions — baked as white text + 1px dark drop-shadow,
+> Windows style), contrast (spinner -100..100, debounced into a single bake
+> applied to the current pixels, then reset to neutral — cumulative-delta UX
+> documented in §12.3a of the parity doc), and Sharpen / Blur / Emboss as
+> one-click Effects-dropdown items using Windows' exact 3x3 convolution
+> kernels (duplicate-border edge convention included).
+Tilt (perspective
+> transform, little value) and the recolor gallery (needs the temperature/tint
+> slider UX) stay disabled deliberately.
 > **Status addendum 4 (2026-07-22, same branch):** the pragmatic slice of P1-3
 > is **addressed**: the Blog Account tab's "Use Theme" (per-account persisted
 > toggle) and "Update Theme" (forced re-harvest) buttons are live, and Preview